 In fact, recent SEO studies and stats state that having an SEO-friendly Page Title and Meta Descriptions helps in improving your website’s click-through rate, thus increasing traffic for your website.

-To ensure these are optimized, good page title and meta descriptions must meet the following criteria:
+To ensure these are optimized, here’s an excerpt of our on-page SEO checklist on how to write good page title and meta descriptions: